-Lecturer with eight years of experience supporting student writers in 2-year and 4-year institutions in multiple capacities.
-Passionate about multimodal and creative writing, online ethnography, and the presence of skill transfer across writing, pedagogy, and gaming.
+Lecturer with eight years of experience supporting student writers in 2-year and 4-year higher education institutions in various capacities.
+Research interests include multimodal and creative writing, online ethnography, and the presence of skill transfer across writing, pedagogy, and gaming.

-- A.A., Liberal Arts with English Concentration, Northampton Community College, Allentown, PA, 2009
+Associate of Arts, Liberal Arts with English Concentration, Northampton Community College, Allentown, PA, 2009.

-Lecturer II, School of English Studies, Kean University, January 2018 to Present
+Lecturer II, School of English Studies, Kean University, Union, NJ, January 2018 to August 2019

 Assistant to the Director, Kean University Writing Project, Union, NJ, January 2016 to June 2017

-- Taught first-year composition courses to groups averaging 20 students, implementing peer-focused writing workshop class environments.
-Offered academic advisement outside of lecture hours.
+- Taught 6-12 credits of first-year and developmental composition per year to groups averaging 20 students, offering academic advisement outside of lecture hours.

-- Taught freshman to junior-level composition courses to groups averaging 20 students, implementing peer-focused writing workshop class environments.
-Offered academic advisement outside of lecture hours.
+- Taught 9-18 credits of first-year and advanced composition per year to groups averaging 20 students, offering academic advisement outside of lecture hours.

-Writing Project Graduate Assistant, Kean University Writing Project, Union, NJ, January August 2013- May 2015
+Writing Project Assistant, Kean University Writing Project, Union, NJ, August 2013- May 2015

-- Supported Director and Assistant to Director of KUWP, an approved site of the National Writing Project.
-Key duties: assistance in event/workshop planning, social media and community promotion, research, general office duties.
+- Supported Director and Assistant to the Director of an approved site of the National Writing Project as part of a competitive graduate assistantship.

 Writing Center Counselor, Kean University Writing Center, Union, NJ, September 2011- December 2012

-- Facilitated two groups of three to five students in peer review of their writing-related assignments, supervising and helping students directly as needed; met with students individually during dedicated office hours.
+- Facilitated two groups of 3-5 students in peer review of their writing-related assignments, supervising and helping students directly as needed; met with students individually during advisement hours.